advancedtelematic/dhall-terraform-aws-provider/README.md

 `make generate-schema` creates the terraform json schema in the `./schema` dir.

 `make generate-dhall` creates the `.dhall` files in the `./dhall` dir.

+## License

+This code is licensed under the Mozilla Public License 2.0, a copy of which can be found in this repository.
+All code is copyright 2018 HERE Europe B.V.